romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

     - Pre-setup db state: A
     - Test: some data created -> db in state B
-    - TearDown step: flushing everything, db in state Z
+    - TearDown step: flushing everything, db in state E
     - **Post-TearDown step: loading initial data -> db in state A**

 - Second TransactionTestCase with `serialized_rollback = True`:

     - Pre-setup db state: A (loaded after the last flush from previous `TransactionTestCase`)
     - Test: some data created -> db in state B
-    - TearDown step: flushing everything, db in state Z
+    - TearDown step: flushing everything, db in state E
     - **Post-TearDown step: loading initial data -> db in state A**

 Finally, after all these tests, I can keep my `TransactionTestCase` tests and my data are still in the database.
 Victory.